AscendingPassage.com HOME PAGE.

 On the ground where once stood so much magnificence there are fields

-of corn, spread out like green carpets, which tell of the return of
+of grain, spread out like green carpets, which tell of the return of

 the humble life of tillage.
 Above all, there is the sand, encroaching